Founder & Executive Director

 Say hello at jasmine@KIOOproject.org.

-Throughout her career as an designer and creative director, Michele has specialized in harnessing the stories of real people to raise awareness and drive action.
-From her work in education, to healthcare, to not-for-profits, Michele’s campaigns have turned personal narratives into real-world results.
+Throughout her career as an designer and creative director, Michele specializes in harnessing the stories of real people to raise awareness and drive action.
+As the Executive Partner in an advertising agency, she is a founding member of her company’s CSR program to address women’s global health issues.
+Michele is an active member of The 3% Movement, an industry-wide push to advocate for more female creative directors.
+From her work in education to healthcare to not-for-profits, Michele’s campaigns have turned personal narratives into real-world results.

 Aisha is a social justice activist, radical feminist, with extensive experience managing and partnering with organizations responding to violence against women and girls in prevention, service provision, advocacy, and policy change in more than a dozen countries.
 As a filmmaker, artist and author, Aisha has a particular passion for using creative and dynamic approaches to further social justice movements, and to raise the voice and visibility of women and girls within those movements.
 She is the co-founder of Vision Not Victim.
 Spanning five continents, Aisha has danced with almost every community she has worked with.